 Hey guys, welcome back.
-Craig here from Code Engage.
+Craig here from craig on code.
 Today we’re going to talk about using Just Decompile, what is it and how to use it

 If you’re new to Sitefinity and you’re wondering how that code was created behind the scenes then Just Decompile might be the answer for you.
 With Just Compile, we can take a .NET assembly or DLL and we can decompile it and see the actual code inside it because it can read the metadata of the IL or intermediate language, and then understand what it would look like in say, for example, C#.

 So if you need to get this tool, just go to the link I provided below and I have a download link here that you can then click on and you can view and download this software for yourself.

 Once you’ve installed the software, you’ll be able to right-click on any assembly and just open this assembly using Just Decompile.
 Once Just Decompile opens, you’ll then be able to access the code.